SOCIAL MEDIA GUIDELINES

 Respect Copyright and Fair Use Laws:

-Use Stony Brook logos only if authorized by the University as per policies set by the Office of Communications.
+Use Stony Brook logos only if authorized by the University as per policies set by the Office of Communications and Marketing.

 Make sure you have permission to deploy any media you post not already in the public domain.